 Businesses would much rather have the lower rates than have to pay corporate rates for common card types.
 It’s why I usually tell businesses that if they make over £2,000 a month consistently then their best option is to switch.
 The main worry I find with switching is the cost of the terminal rental.
 Whilst terminal rental is an additional cost, the savings made by having a cheaper transaction rate will cover the cost of terminal rental.
 And, in the long run, it will generate a greater saving for the business.

-If your business makes over £2,000 consistently, and you think its time to make the switch to a traditional card machine, then why not reach out to us?
-Bespoke Merchant Solutions is happy to assess your current rates.
+if your business makes over £2,000 consistently, and you think it’s time to make the switch to a traditional card machine, then why not reach out to us?
+Bespoke Merchant Solutions is happy to assess your current rates and determine where savings can be made.
 The reason we are 35% more competitive is because our goal is to create tailored packages for our clients.
-Our fixed processing charges means that your business could save a considerable amount over a pay-as-you-go system.
+Our fixed processing charges mean that your business could save a considerable amount over a pay-as-you-go system.